SihanoukVille, Cambodia

 Fish

-Camboida is located on the Ocean, and the Mekong River, with the Tonle Sap lake doubling in size in the summer.
+Cambodia is located both on the Ocean, and the Mekong River, with the Tonle Sap lake doubling in size in the summer.
 There's water most everywhere here, and there's lots of fish to be found as well.
-Most Khmer's eat fish at least once a day, whether in soup, grilled, pickled, boiled, steamed and pressed.
+Most Khmer's eat fish at least once a day, whether in soup, grilled, pickled, boiled, dried, steamed and pressed.
 And fish sauce is in many soups as well.
+Of course, SihanoukVille is King when it comes to fresh seafood, with dozens of restaurants around town and right on the beach.

 Meat